AztecProtocol/aztec-connect-bridges/src/specs/curve/lpbridge/readme.md

 - _Note_: Because `stEth` is rebasing, we wrap/unwrap it to `wstEth` (wrapped staked ether).
 This is to ensure that values are as expected when exiting from or transferring within the Rollup.

-- The Bridge perform token pre-approvals in the constructor to allow the `ROLLUP_PROCESSOR`, `WRAPPED_STETH` and `CURVE_POOL` to pull tokens from it.
-This is to reduce gas-overhead when performing the actions.
-It is safe to do, as the bridge is not holding funds itself.
+- The bridge performs token pre-approvals in the constructor to allow the `ROLLUP_PROCESSOR`, `WSTETH` and `CURVE_POOL` to pull tokens from it.
+This reduces gas-overhead when performing the actions.
+It is safe to do, as the bridge is not holding funds before or after the interaction.

 ## Can tokens balances be impacted by external parties, if yes, how?